PierreBeucher/cloudypad/README.md

 Cloudy Pad deploys a Cloud gaming gear using a Cloud provider of your choice:
 - 💸 While Cloudy Pad itself is free and open-source, charges may incur for Cloud provider usage.
 Make sure you [understand the costs](#how-much-will-i-pay--)
 - Cloudy Pad lets you play on Linux.
-Using Steam may require [Proton](https://www.protondb.com/).
-You can check your game compatibility on [Proton website](https://www.protondb.com/) or see [how to play games on Steam](#how-to-play-game-on-steam--why-does-my-steam-game-doesnt-launch-).
+Using Steam may require [Proton](https://github.com/ValveSoftware/Proton).
+You can check your game compatibility on [ProtonDB website](https://www.protondb.com/) or see [how to play games on Steam](#how-to-play-game-on-steam--why-does-my-steam-game-doesnt-launch-).

 Prerequisites:
 - A Cloud provider account, one of: